 Tokyo offers blazing neon districts and convenience stores open at all hours, yet the city’s legendary last-train culture means the vast majority of residents rush to catch the final subway home around midnight, creating a noticeable lull until the first trains resume.

 These cities are undeniably vibrant after dark, but their nocturnal energy tends to be cultural or commercial rather than infrastructural.
-New York’s ability to keep its transit, services, and professional life running smoothly through the night remains unique on a global scale.
+New York’s ability to keep its transit, services, and professional life running without friction through the night remains unique on a global scale.

 What Makes a True 24-Hour City?